Total Live Articles: 385

 Step 1 – Biochemical Confirmation

-Gold standard test to confirm DI and determine the type is water deprivation test followed by desmopressin administration [Ref1][Ref2]
+Gold standard: water deprivation test followed by desmopressin administration [Ref1][Ref2]

 • The test is aimed at differentiating between central DI vs nephrogenic DI vs primary polydipsia